Sergh0605/SpringNews/README.md

 1. Install Java from this link  https://download.oracle.com/java/17/latest/jdk-17_windows-x64_bin.exe
 2. Copy SpringNews-0.1.0.jar file to any catalog in your PC.
 (For example C:\SpringNews)
 3. Start application by double-click on SpringNews.jar.
-4. Open your browser and copy application URL (http://localhost:8085/) into address line.
+4. Open your browser and copy application URL (http://localhost:8085/) into address line to have access the application.
 5. To turn off this application you need to open Windows built in TaskManager application and remove Java(TM) Platform SE binary task.